 Wildwood is one of several exemplary employment programs for individuals on the autism spectrum that SEDL has identified.
 Read more

-Knowledge Translation for Disability and Rehabilitation Research Center: The KTDRR Center builds on the work of the National Center for the Dissemination of Disability Research to assist disability and rehabilitation researchers in getting their research results into the hands of the people who can use the information—employers, policymakers, service providers, and people with disabilities and their families.
+Center on Knowledge Translation for Disability and Rehabilitation Research: The Center on KTDRR builds on the work of the National Center for the Dissemination of Disability Research to assist disability and rehabilitation researchers in getting their research results into the hands of the people who can use the information—employers, policymakers, service providers, and people with disabilities and their families.
 Staff accomplish this mission through information dissemination, technical assistance, training, and other services.
 Learn more

 Knowledge Translation for Employment Research (KTER) Center: SEDL is partnering with Virginia Commonwealth University to operate the KTER Center.
-The national center's work includes synthesizing and disseminating high-quality research on improving employment outcomes for individuals with disabilities, and identifying and testing strategies that encourage the use of research.
-The National Institute on Disability and Rehabilitation Research is funding the 5-year initiative.
+The Center's work includes synthesizing and disseminating high-quality research on improving employment outcomes for individuals with disabilities, and identifying and testing strategies that encourage the use of research.
+The National Institute on Disability, Independent Living, and Rehabilitation Research is funding the 5-year initiative.
 Learn more

-Vocational Rehabilitation Service Models for Individuals with Autism Spectrum Disorders (2008–present): In partnership with the University of Central Florida Center for Autism and Related Disabilities, SEDL is conducting research and knowledge translation to improve the quality and responsiveness of vocational rehabilitation services for individuals with autism spectrum disorders.
-The Vocational Rehabilitation Service Models for Individuals with Autism Spectrum Disorders project consists of a diverse set of research and dissemination activities.
-Learn more
+Vocational Rehabilitation Service Models for Individuals with Autism Spectrum Disorders (2008–2013): In partnership with the University of Central Florida Center for Autism and Related Disabilities, SEDL conducted research and knowledge translation to improve the quality and responsiveness of vocational rehabilitation services for individuals with autism spectrum disorders.
+The Vocational Rehabilitation Service Models for Individuals with Autism Spectrum Disorders project consisted of a diverse set of research and dissemination activities.

 National Center for the Dissemination of Disability Research (1995–2011): SEDL’s National Center for the Dissemination of Disability Research worked to improve the quality and accessibility of disability and rehabilitation research and to increase its use in influencing policy, shaping new technologies, improving service delivery, and expanding decision-making options for people with disabilities and their families.